dotnet/machinelearning/docs/code/MlNetCookBook.md

 // First, we define the reader: specify the data columns and where to find them in the text file.
 // Read the data into a data view.
 Remember though, readers are lazy, so the actual reading will happen when the data is accessed. var trainData = mlContext.Data.ReadFromTextFile<AdultData>(dataPath,
-    // Default separator is tab, but the dataset has comma.
+    // Default separator list only contains a tab, but the dataset has comma.
-    separatorChar: ','
+    separators: new[] { ',' }
 );

 // Sometime, caching data in-memory after its first access can save some loading time when the data is going to be used